 Driving a tractor-trailer demands alertness and constant vigilance of constantly changing traffic conditions around the truck.
 Driving drowsy or fatigued is dangerous.
 Truckers who operate with too little sleep frequently get into truck accidents.

-The Federal Motor Carrier Safety Administration (FMCSA) says 13 percent of commercial motor vehicle (CMV) drivers involved in truck accidents were considered to have been fatigued at the time of their crash.
+The Federal Motor Carrier Safety Administration (FMCSA) says 13 percent of commercial motor vehicle (CMV) drivers involved in truck crashes were considered to have been fatigued at the time of their crash.

 The Insurance Institute for Highway Safety (IIHS) says its surveys of truck drivers indicate that many drivers violate federal limits on driving time — known as Hours of Service (HOS) regulations —and drive for longer than permitted in single stretches.
 Researchers with the IIHS found that truck drivers who reported HOS violations were more likely to report having fallen asleep behind the wheel during the prior month.

-Harm Caused by Drowsy Truck Drivers, Causing Indianapolis Car Accidents
+Harm Caused by Sleepy or Drowsy Truck Drivers, Causing Indianapolis Car Accidents

 Consider the damage a drowsy driver behind the wheel of a tractor-trailer can cause.